-- Wear a green, high-visibility hard hat as identification - Should never work alone - Must be mentored throughout their initial six months - Are evaluated prior to graduating from the SSE program
+- Wear a green, high-visibility hard hat as identification - Should never work alone - · Must be mentored throughout their initial six months - Are evaluated prior to graduating from the SSE program

-An SSE can either be an Antero Midstream employee or a contractor.
-SSEs should only make up 20% of a team, meaning a crew of five should only have one SSE to ensure an appropriate level of experience.
+An SSE can either be an Antero Midstream employee or an individual working with a contractor.
+SSEs typically only make up 20% of a team, meaning a crew of five only has one SSE to ensure an appropriate level of experience.